Abandoned Mine Land Inventory Study for BLM-Managed Lands in California, Nevada, and Utah: Site and Feature Analysis

-BLM's AML program is managed by Manual Section 3720 (MS-3720).
+The BLM's AML program is managed by Manual Section 3720 (MS-3720).
 The purpose of MS-3720 is to provide the policy and strategic program direction framework for BLM to manage the reclamation of abandoned hardrock mine sites on or affecting lands administered by BLM.
+September 2013.

 BLM AML Program Policy Handbook H-3720-1

-This Handbook provides detailed policy direction for addressing abandoned mine sites.
+The AML program handbook provides detailed policy direction for addressing abandoned mine sites.
 It is intended to guide field staff on common AML remediation scenarios and, where possible, to provide options, tools, resources, and examples that can be considered when addressing significantly more complex remediation activities.
+March 2007.